antixenoinitiative/axiwiki/dealing-with-swarm.md

 ## Switching Interceptor and Swarm Position

 In some cases, such as when the player is too far away from the Interceptor when the swarm is released (beyond 6km), the swarm will stay behind the Interceptor and engaging it will be impossible without taking fire from the Interceptor.
+This can also commonly happen with the Basilisk, which is faster than the swarm and can overtake it.
 To switch their positions, boost past the Interceptor (but not directly at it).
 Its inertia will cause it to drift away and take a long time to turn, while the swarm will make a much sharper turn.

 - Demo: [Swarm - Interceptor Realignment / Pass](<https://youtu.be/nvEDF6eI1z8>)